 Example: Several UNLV students congregate on campus to vandalize the quad to protest tuition hikes.
 They discuss what to do and take out their spray cans, but they disperse when they see the police show up.
 Even though the quad remained untouched, the students would probably still be booked at the Clark County Detention Center Their actions of meeting up to protest tuition hikes and taking out their spray cans would be sufficient to qualify as a rout.

 Had the students in the above example never taken out their spray cans, the prosecution would have a hard time convicting them of a rout . . . this is because the students may have met for the purpose of vandalizing the quad, but arguably they didn’t “make any advances towards it.”

-However, note that the students in the above example could still be convicted of the Nevada crime of unlawful assembly (NRS 203.060) even if they never took out the spray cans.
+However, note that the students in the above example could still be convicted of unlawful assembly (NRS 203.060) even if they never took out the spray cans.
 Unlawful assembly is when “people assemble to break the law and then separate without advancing towards it.”